DataSystemsGroupUT/dataeng/Redis.md

 [^75]: No official support for Windows, but Microsoft develops and maintains an open source Win-64 port of Redis*

 ### What is Redis

-- An advanced key-value store, where keys can contain data structures such as strings, hashes, lists, sets, and sorted sets.
+- An advanced [[Key-Value Store]]s, where keys can contain data structures such as strings, hashes, lists, sets, and sorted sets.
 - It supports a set of atomic operations on these data types.
 - Redis is a different evolution path in the key-value databases where values are complex data types that are closely related to fundamental data structures and are exposed to the programmer as such, without additional abstraction layers.
 - Redis Can be used as **Database** [^71], a **Caching layer** [^72] or a **Message broker** [^73]